IbrahimAkhriev/Monitoring/README.md

 Application monitoring is an important part of any software development.
 Monitoring usually involves collecting and visualizing metrics and logs of both the application and the infrastructure in which the application is deployed.

-Metrics are numeric values that show the actual parameters and performance of the application.
-Logs are text records with important information about the progress of the application.
+**Metrics** are numeric values that show the actual parameters and performance of the application. **Logs** are text records with important information about the progress of the application.

 The combination of Prometheus and Grafana is in fact one of the most frequently used solutions for collecting and visualizing metrics in applications and distributed systems.
-Loki is a Prometheus-inspired tool for collecting textual logs.
+Loki is a tool inspired by Prometheus for collecting textual logs.

 ## Chapter II